marcriehm/kubernetes-research/Objects.md

 ### Overview

-Kubernetes *Objects*, or *Resources* are the core application-level entities within the system; they define your application components and structure to Kubernetes.
+Kubernetes *Objects*, or *Resources*, are the core application-level entities within the system; they define your application components and structure to Kubernetes.
 They may be seen as persistent “records of intent” within the [declarative model](./Declarative.md "The Declarative Approach") - whenever differences exist between the current Object state (the *status*) and the declared,